 Think of it as a testament to human scientific and industrial endeavour: a museum of progress.

-I’ve listed my personal highlights here.
+I’ve listed some highlights here.

 1. The Depth